Junkers Ju 87: France and the Low Countries

 During the Battle of Dunkirk, many Allied ships were lost to Ju 87 attacks while evacuating British and French troops.
 The French destroyer L'Adroit was sunk on 21 May 1940, followed by the paddle steamer Crested Eagle on 28 May.
-The French Channel-steamer Côte d'Arzur (3,047) followed.
+The French Channel-steamer Côte d'Arzur (3,047 tons) followed.
 The Ju 87s operated to maximum effectiveness when the weather allowed.
 RAF fighter units were held back and Allied air cover was patchy at best.
 On 29 May the Royal Navy destroyer HMS Grenade was severely damaged by a Ju 87 attack within Dunkirk's harbour, and subsequently sank.
 The French destroyer Mistral was crippled by bomb damage the same day.
 Jaguar and Verity were badly damaged while the trawlers Calvi and Polly Johnson (363 and 290 tons) disintegrated under bombardment.
 The merchant ship Fenella (2,376 tons) was sunk having taken on 600 soldiers.
 The attacks brought the evacuation to a halt for a time.
 The ferries Lorina and Normannia (1,564 and 1,567 tons) were sunk also.
 By 29 May, the Allies had lost 31 vessels sunk and 11 damaged.
 On 1 June the Ju 87s sank the Halcyon-class minesweeper Skipjack while the destroyer Keith was sunk and Basilisk was crippled before being scuttled by Whitehall.
 Whitehall was later badly damaged and along with Ivanhoe, staggered back to Dover.
 Havant, commissioned for just three weeks, was sunk and in the evening the French destroyer Foudroyant sank after a mass-attack.
 Further victories against shipping were claimed before nightfall on 1 June.
 The steamer Pavon was lost while carrying 1,500 Dutch soldiers most of whom were killed.
 The oil tanker Niger was also destroyed.
 A flotilla of French minesweepers were also lost—Denis Papin (264 tons), the Le Moussaillon (380 tons) and Venus (264 tons).

 In total, 89 merchantmen (of 126,518 grt) were lost, and of 40 RN destroyers used in the battle, eight were sunk (one to an E-boat and one to a submarine), and a further 23 damaged and out of service.

 The campaign ended after the French surrender on 25 June 1940.
 Allied air power had been ineffective and disorganised, and as a result, Stuka losses were mainly due to ground fire.
 120 machines, one-third of the Stuka force, were destroyed or damaged by all causes from 10 May to 25 June 1940.